Got your grades? Starting out at Southampton this autumn? We've got three words to say to you: Pizza and Puddings!

 It's all too easy to remain within the confines of the student 'bubble' - even in a local church.
 Of course, it's tempting to keep surrounding yourself with people just like you.
 But then you'd miss out on the experience of being part of a real, mixed, supportive spiritual family.

 So at Christ Church we encourage students to get along to at least one Sunday service - as well as the evening Connect programme.
 In the morning, we meet together as a church family every Sunday morning, at our Cantell venue next to Glen Eyre Halls and only 15-20 minutes walk from Wessex.
-Alternatively, you could join us at ‘The Six O’Clock’, an evening service at the Burgess road library, Burgess road, SO16 3HF.
+Alternatively, you could join us at ‘The Six O’Clock’, an evening service at the Burgess Road Library, Burgess Road, SO16 3HF (right opposite the main Highfield campus of Southampton Uni).

 Some of our students take the opportunity to help out from time to time with the music, the tech team, the morning crèche, the coffee-serving or the welcoming - there's always plenty to do - but it's quite alright just to be there.